-The Empanadas: How to eat the Argentinian Recipe
+The Argentinian Empanadas: How to eat them

 The Argentinian Empanadas are everywhere, ranging from elegant cocktail parties in Buenos Aires to rough and ready outdoors barbecues in an Estancia with the company of the gauchos.